 Home

-Welcome to Herefordshire Young Carers Club
+Welcome to Herefordshire Young and Young Adult Carers CIC

 Young Carers are children and young people up to the age of 18 who help to look after a family member with an illness, disability or addiction to drugs or alcohol.
 Young people aged between 16 and 24 in a caring role are Young Adult Carers.